-Result or data files can be reviewed and signed electronically by the manager with the user ID and password.
+Results can be reviewed and signed electronically by the manager with the user ID and password.
 All signatures are documented in the signature logbook with date, time, reason and full name of signer.
-All signatures have a single line of user definable text for the purpose (e.g. result created, result reviewed).
+All signatures have a single line of user definable text for the purpose (for example, result created, result reviewed).